 Any successful presenter will tell you that everything goes down to the design of your slides.
 And this applies to webinars too.
 Your slides are not just visual aids.
 They are indeed the visuals.
 Therefore, you need to invest most of your time and energy on visuals.

 Another important factor that will keep your audience engaged is your slide deck.
 So, how do you prepare your slide deck?
 First, by sequence, which involves planning your material so that it flows in a logical way.
-Second, by design and optimization, which makes your slides attractive to the eye and enhances the online view.
+Second, by design and optimization, which make your slides attractive to the eye and enhances the online view.

 It is important to remember that in both cases, you are serving both the right brain and the left brain of your audience.
 The left brain is logical.
 It appeals to the sequence.
 It wants to see progress and clear structures.
 The right brain is emotional.
 It appeals to visuals and feelings which will be created by your engaging slides.